yangh567/level4-project/template/plan.md

 4.try to get the somatic mutation part of classification of the tumors done

 * **Week 6**
+1. Establish the basic knowledge of machine learning;
+2. Have a preliminary general understanding of the method of research papers.
+3. Understand and utilize the composition of the survey data set

+* **Week 6**
 * **Week 7**
 * **Week 8**
 * **Week 9**